 So, what now?
 Well, more tests, to determine if there are any major concerns; like my kidneys being at risk of interference or infection.
 Incredibly, my CT scan for those answers has to wait until the end of September, and the remaining tests will run again in 6 months (following surgery) to make sure that the other cysts don't increase in size.
 I think the bigger concern has to do with my kidneys.
 Either there's a blockage (like a stone or another cyst) in the way, or the 4 inch bastard is just taking up space and interfering with proper function.
 Of course, the best situation would be the latter.
 That way, surgery can be kept simple by evicting the unwanted tenant, and I can just let my body return back to itself.
 Ugh.
 What a mess!

 In the meantime, I have friends on call in case of any emergencies.
 I am at risk of my cyst getting tangled up, or even bursting, so if I experience any pain... it's time to go to the hospital.
 That part is a bit scary, but it's out of my control.
-I'm just happy to know there is help if and when I need it.
+I'm just happy to know there is help if and when and if I need it.
 The universe presents these sorts of gifts as a reminder, it's all going to be just fine.
 I am loved.

 And so, that's what's up.
 The waiting game kind of stinks, but I will say that I'm grateful for my friends and family, and this beautiful summer we are having.
 I see summer as a time of personal growth and expansion, so I'm taking it all in while I can.
 Really, if I'm going to heal from surgery, I'd rather it be at a time where I can comfortably curl up with blankets... instead of during a time when I'd rather be outside, or sprawled in front of an oscillating fan.
-With my new surroundings, in my new home, with my loved ones within reach; it has brought me an incredible amount of inner peace and balance that couldn't have come at a better time.
+With my new surroundings, in my new home, it has brought me an incredible amount of inner peace and balance that couldn't have come at a better time.
 In comparison to the mess of 2016, I feel so grounded and optimistic.
 Despite what is to come, the occasional worry, exhaustion, frustration, sadness, and fear (yes, it is scary) I feel lucky to have been provided with answers that lead me forward and to a better place.
 One day at a time, we'll get there!

 As a side note, I decided to set up a GoFundMe so that I can clear out some of the external clutter around me (prints!) so that I can give back to those who have so willingly offered to help in any way possible.
 Nothing heals me more than sharing the love.
 Already, prints are clearing out, for as little as $10, which is going into savings for the approaching downtime I'll need to recover.
 You can read all about it, by following the link.